-Along with being Apple’s primary revenue stream — in the third fiscal quarter of 2017, the company earned $45.4 billion in revenue and $8.72 billion in profit primarily from 41 million iPhones — the iPhone helped make smartphones the ubiquitous devices they are today.
-When Apple introduced the iPhone 10 years ago at its 2007 keynote, the product didn’t just revolutionize communication; it also changed consumer culture by making formerly dry product announcements into a form of entertainment anticipated by millions.
+When Apple introduced the iPhone over 10 years ago at its 2007 keynote, the product didn’t just revolutionize communication; it also changed consumer culture by making formerly dry product announcements into a form of entertainment anticipated by millions.
+Since then, CEO Steve Jobs and his successor, Tim Cook, have announced a number of super innovative Apple products at the company’s highly anticipated keynote addresses and special events.

-As Apple enthusiasts eagerly await the Sept.
-12 special event, hosted at the Steve Jobs Theater, let’s look back at highlights from the last decade of Apple history — and maybe do a little speculating about the future of this tech company.
+As Apple enthusiasts eagerly await this year’s special event, which will likely take place the second week of September, let’s look back at highlights from the last decade of Apple history — and see how the company has changed the areas it touches.

 2008: The App Store

 In his SDK keynote from the Apple Worldwide Developers Conference in 2008, Steve Jobs delivered the biggest shakeup with the announcement of the App Store, which allowed users to seamlessly — and wirelessly — download applications directly to their phones.

 Though the announcement of the iPhone 3G wasn’t as earth-shattering as that of the first-generation iPhone, its introduction did help bring Apple’s device into the mainstream by drastically increasing accessibility.
 First, the phone’s ability to access 3G data networks allowed for internet speeds 2.8 times faster than the original iPhone.
 Second, it expanded the iPhone’s worldwide availability and dropped the price from the first-gen’s launch rate of $599 to a much more wallet-friendly $199 for the 8GB model.
 The end result was more smartphones in pockets and purses.

 2009: The S Series